 Signs of Pregnancy in Dogs

 Diagnostic testing is the most accurate way to tell if a dog is pregnant.
-But there some observable signs you can note in your dog as well.
-However, these signs can also be symptoms of certain dog illnesses, so if you think your dog is pregnant, bring her to a veterinarian.
+But there some other observable signs of pregnancy in dogs you can note as well.
+However, some signs of dog pregnancy can also be associated with certain dog illnesses, so if you think your dog is pregnant, bring her to a veterinarian.

-Here are the signs you should look for.
+Here are the signs of pregnancy in dogs you should look for.

 A pregnant dog’s appetite changes based on the dog and the pregnancy stage.
 Halfway into the pregnancy, you will notice less eating and vomiting.
 But don’t be surprised if, at other times, she eats more and never gets satisfied.
 These fluctuations are due to the changing hormones in the present dog.